 Where is the actual line between Manchester and Salford?

-Take away the signs which tell you that you are now in Salford or Manchester and you’d be hard pushed to tell them apart.
+Take away the signs which tell you that you are now in Salford or Manchester (or IN Salford to be more precise) and you’d be hard put to tell them apart.
+This is hardly surprising.
+They are twin cities built on manufacturing industry, cotton and engineering.

 Why you should move to Salford

-What’s more, the Metrolink tram line connects Salford Quays and MediaCity to Manchester city centre and beyond.
+What’s more, the Metrolink tram line connects Salford Quays to Manchester city centre and beyond.

 Modern-day Salford is probably most proud of the BBC.
 When the BBC closed the Television Centre in West London, it moved its studios from the capital to MediaCityUK.

-Salford is now, too, most definitely on the up, and the join between the two cities is becoming even harder to detect.
-Just take a walk down buzzing Chapel Street…
+Salford is now too definitely on the up and the join between the two cities is becoming even harder to detect.
+Just take a walk down Chapel Street…

 Is living in Salford part of Manchester city centre?